Validate & standardize datasets .md .md

 !python scripts/define_schema_spatialdata.py

-! record with similar name exists! did you mean to load it?
+! you are trying to create a record with name='assay' but a record with similar name exists: 'assay_oid'.
+Did you mean to load it?

 import lamindb as ln